rajgupta2505/Layers2_DCodeBlock/README.md

 DECODEBLOCK :-

-'We are a web3 education platform providing education through code-writing and solving the second largest crisis in the blockchain market'
+'We are a web3 education platform providing education through code-writing and solving the second-largest crisis in the blockchain market'

 ```
 We are solving the Essential Crisis in the Blockchain Industry (ie. Skill GAP) through interactive learning, theme-based real-world coding challenges, and Exciting Contests and Project Collaboration through our Community.
 We are the only company providing a first-hand online judging resource for blockchain education and providing incentives to developers through our inbuilt token economics.